romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As an IT administrator configuring user access for your organization's GitHub Enterprise Cloud, you're exploring how to automate user account management.
+Q: As an IT administrator configuring user access for your organization's GitHub Enterprise Cloud, you're exploring how to automate user account management.
 What does SCIM stand for and how is it utilized in the context of GitHub?
 <details><summary>Show the answer</summary><p>

 - **SCIM is a protocol for automating identity provisioning and management, integrating with Identity Providers to manage memberships in GitHub Enterprise Cloud**